2017-fall-arch1/2017-fall-arch1-project-1-jcastro16/Lab1/README.md

 'bst.h' implements the structs and calls for necessary methods

 'Makefile' consists of the processes of compiling all and cleaning if needed to
-	  // Code was used from Dr. Freudenthal(UTEP) to make adjustments and program run smoothly.
+	  // Credit goes to Dr. Freudenthal(UTEP) to make adjustments and program run smoothly.
+Code he provided was re-used to create ass          ignment

 'stateManager' is the optinal main menu interface

+Note: Before running, make sure you make clean and make run by using the following commands listed below.

 To compile and run:
    $make run